-I find it ironic that I recently wrote about what I called “the cultural war on white people” and that with it I used a graphic from “Game of Thrones” — specifically, the Night King, a blue-eyed devil who leads the “white walkers.”
+I find it ironic that I recently wrote about what I called “the cultural war on white people” and that with the piece I used a graphic from “Game of Thrones” (specifically, the Night King, a blue-eyed devil who leads the “white walkers.”)

-Because this past week’s tempest in a teapot was the fact that the creators of “Thrones” next plan to create an HBO television series called “Confederate,” which examines an alternate universe in which the South won the Civil War.
+Because this past week’s tempest in a teapot was the fact that the creators of “Thrones” plan to create next an HBO television series called “Confederate,” which examines an alternate universe in which the South successfully seceded from the Union.

 This would be no big fucking deal if we didn’t live in an era of smug, pearl-clutching outrage addicts, but we do, so it is.

 So addicted to their self-righteous outrage are the snowflakes supposedly on the left that now they don’t hesitate to engage in attempted prior censorship — the dooming of a creation, of an expression, before it even has been substantially started by its creator or creators.

 These aren’t true leftists, because true leftists value the freedom of expression.